-Population Number of new victims
+Population Number of New Victims

 0-12

 13-17

 18-24

 25-59

+Population Number of New Victims

-60 and Older
+60 and older

 Not Reported

 Not Tracked

-22C.
-Age Total (Must equal the number of new undetermined trafficking victims served during the reporting period)
+9C.
+Age Total (Must equal the number of new undetermined trafficking victims served during the reporting period.)